-People joined and left at will.
-Exhausted by the effort, many decided to return home.
+People joined and left the group at will.
+Exhausted by the journey, many decided to return home.

 They are escaping hate and persecution

-Many of the migrants said they joined the caravan at the last moment, having seen a message on social media or a local news story in Honduras that inspired them to leave behind a homeland where they had given up on having a future.
+Many of the migrants said they joined the caravan at the last moment, having seen a message on social media or local news story in Honduras that inspired them to leave behind a homeland where they had long ago given up on having a future.